paapaabdullahm/rsync-inotify-watch/README.md

 # Rsync Inotify Watch

 A little script that demonstrates the use of inotifywatch + rsync for watching a specific directory for changes (i.e. newly created, modified, deleted, moved, or close-written files) and syncing with a target directory.
-The process described here can easily be extended/automated using a configuration management tool like Ansible or Puppet
+The process described here can easily be extended/automated using a configuration management tool like Ansible or Puppet.

 ### Install requirements